What are Some Important Qualities of a Good Boss?

 Management is about frequent communication.
 A good boss communicates, both up and down the chain of command, recognizing that good internal communication benefits the whole company.
 A bad boss doesn’t communicate clearly (one-word emails), doesn’t meet with you often enough, and sometimes never talks to you at all.
 Bad bosses are bad communicators.

-9. Coaches and Trains Others
+9. Good Bosses Coach and Train Others

 Improving employee performance is a critical skill of a good boss and a distraction to a bad boss.
 A good boss actively coaches you at work, clearly explains expectations, and sets a good example for you to copy.
 The bad boss just wants it done and leaves you unsure as to what is exactly wanted.

-Everybody enjoys recognition and praise.
+Everybody enjoys employee recognition and praise.
 A good boss notices your good work and publicly acknowledges your superior performance.
 A bad boss prefers to take credit for your accomplishments without any acknowledgement at all.
 Good bosses provide rewards, incentives, and praise.
 Bad bosses take all the rewards, incentives and praise for themselves.

 - Good Coach